ProjectOpenSea/opensea-js/README.md

 })
 ```

-For fungible ERC-1155 assets, you can set `schemaName` to "ERC1155" and pass a `quantity` in to transfer multiple at once:
+For fungible ERC-1155 assets, you can set `tokenStandard` to "ERC1155" and pass a `quantity` in to transfer multiple at once:

 ```JavaScript